cbradygo/P9-front-end-dashboard/README.md

 ## 1. General information

 To start this project, you are free to use Docker or not.
-In this documentation, we will see several methods to launch the project easily.
+In this documentation, you will see several methods to efficiently launch the project.

 ## 2. Project (**without Docker**)